leonp/leonp.github.io/blog/web/_posts/2017-04-18-small-v-big-user-studies-acting-on-feedback.md

 layout: default
 category: web
 description: "Jakob Nielsen points out that more testers result in diminishing returns.
 The key is acting on feedback from a small number of users regularly."
+excerpt: "Jakob Nielsen points out that more testers result in diminishing returns.
+The key is acting on feedback from a small number of users regularly."
 ---

 <div class="constrain"><iframe width="754" height="424" src="https://www.youtube.com/embed/ZTsT8r4MWLk?rel=0&amp;controls=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe></div>